News of our recent expedition: Africa, Kilimanjaro Trek, Mount Kenya Rock-Climb and Trek, Wild Game Safari News February

 Hi this is Andrew Wooster with the SummitClimb Expedition Mt Kenya.
 We’re currently camped at 3200m elevation and today we had a combination acclimatisation day and training day.

-Mel and Ryan did a short training at elevation while Jonathan, Arnold, myself and our local climbing guide Duncan did a short training rock climb up to 4700m elevation.
+Mel and Ryan did a short training at elevation while Jonathan, leader him self and our local climbing guide Duncan did a short training rock climb up to 4700m elevation.

 So far Mt Kenya is proving to be a much more interesting trek than Mt Kilimanjaro, the plant life here is other-worldly and the terrain is drifting and a lot less crowded and I’m really enjoying this trip.